rht-labs/lodestar-status/README.md

 ### VERSION MANIFEST SCHEMA

-The version manifest will be stored in a ConfigMap or in GitLab.
+The version manifest will be stored in a ConfigMap.
 The format is in Yaml and will contain a list of applications, each containing the name of the application and its associated version.
 Below is an example:

 ```
 applications: